ammdias/finctrl/MANUAL.md

 It is human to err and that will probably happen a lot if you use this program.
-Therefore, the program offers two general commands to correct the mistakes the user can make, [change] and [delete], and two special commands that allow us to expand some transaction already entered, [add parcel] and [add tag].
+Therefore, the program offers two general commands to correct the mistakes the user can make, [change](#change) and [delete](#delete), and two special commands that allow us to expand some transaction already entered, [add parcel](#add-parcel) and [add tag](#add-tag).
 We'll start with these.

-If, when adding an expense, we forget a parcel it is possible to add it afterwards with the command [add parcel] --- we only need to know the transaction identification.
+If, when adding an expense, we forget a parcel it is possible to add it afterwards with the command [add parcel](#add-parcel) --- we only need to know the transaction identification.
 For example, when listing the last transaction of the section above we may notice that the total amount is different from the amount on the receipt.
 Double-checking this we find that we forgot to add the baking powder parcel.
 Let's correct that adding that parcel to transaction 6: